altheasignals/BoxOfPorts/README.md

 ## 🌟 Overview

-BoxOfPorts (`bop`) is a comprehensive CLI tool designed for SMS gateway operators managing EJOIN multi-WAN routers.
+BoxOfPorts provides both a local CLI (`boxofports`) and a Docker wrapper (`bop`) designed for SMS gateway operators managing EJOIN multi-WAN routers.
 Built for the daily reality of managing dozens of gateways with failing ports, SIM card swaps, and compliance monitoring, it provides practical SMS operations, inbox management, device control, and automation capabilities.

 ### Key Features